RamSahuGudiya/DSA/README.md

 13)How do you find the average of numbers in a list?

-14)How do you check if an integer is even or odd?
+14)How do you check if an integer is even or odd?✅